Flooded

 Today is (maybe) THE day

-February 27, 2009 at 3:50 pm | In Uncategorized | 1 CommentMy bodily functions are out of control.
+February 27, 2009 at 3:50 pm | Posted in Uncategorized | 1 CommentMy bodily functions are out of control.
 The past couple days I haven’t been able to decide whether I wanted to pee or cry or cough.
 Seriously.
 Stress affects me oddly.

 The past few months of driving around every weekend, searching, a few arguments, stress, paperwork, saving money, moving money around, and hoping have all come down to today.
 We are supposed to be closing on our very first house this afternoon!